Research shows that age 31 is the most expensive year of your life.

 You start caring about maintenance and upkeep.
 And will find yourself spending anywhere from $300 every other week.

-Now on top of that, there is the insurance involved with owning a house that has a mortgage.
+On top of that, there is the insurance involved with owning a house with a mortgage.
 This can be anywhere from $1500 to several thousand a year.

 Then comes on top of council rates or land tax.

 Other things that can hit the bank hard are either the kids, or pets, or both.
 They love to soak up every last dollar you bring in.
 Oh and since you now make a real income, no more two-minute noodles for dinner.

 So the weekly grocery shop may increase, as you try to feed your family healthy meals.

 Then there is your social life.
 You’re not dead yet.
 You should have far more energy than 40 and 50-year-olds.
 And far more disposable income than those younger than you to fund it.

 None of which are things to complain about, there are life’s expenses.
 Now you know your expenses may increase when you move into your thirties, you can appreciate why it is a great time to save in your 20s.

 1 dollar saved is equal to 2 dollars Earned